spatie/icalendar-generator/README.md

     ...
 ```

 Here we've added a `TextProperty `, and this is a default key-value property type with a text as value.
-You can also use the `DateTimeProperty`, the `DurationProperty` or create your own by extending the `Property` class.
+You can also use one of the default properties included in the package or create your own by extending the `Property` class.

 Sometimes a property can have some additional parameters, these are key-value entries and can be added to properties as such: